Children and Families Act 2014

 The school has in place a disability access scheme and a disability access plan.
 This plan can be found on the school’s website and is reviewed every three years following consultation with all stakeholders (see plan).
 The school has adapted facilities to accommodate wheelchair users and pupils/parents/carers with physical difficulties.
 The curriculum has also been adapted, particularly in PE and practical subjects, to accommodate pupils with physical difficulties.
 There are accessible toilet, showering and changing facilities for pupils with physical difficulties.
 The school has been adapted in order to support a pupil with VI.
 Support with recording is given to pupils who experience difficulties with recording and reading.
 This support could be via ICT, we have a programme which is an e-reader for pupils with difficulties with reading and we encourage the learning of keyboard skills and computer access for pupils with difficulties with recording.
 Some pupils also receive scribes when required.
 Pupils are assessed for exam access arrangements.
-Parents/carers who have English as an additional language are accommodated in school with the help and support of the curriculum language access service.
+We have a HLTA in school who supports students with English as an additional language and for parents translators can be arranged for planned meetings, if school are informed that this is a requirement.

 |What activities are available for pupils with SEN in addition to the curriculum?|